 Our team around Australia coordinates the delivery of pro bono dental treatment to disadvantaged members of the community.
 The Foundation accepts referrals to the Volunteer Dental Programs for clients who are being supported by a registered charity or not for profit organisation.
-Dentists volunteer their time, expertise and practice facilities to provide treatment at no cost to eligible patients.
-In 2018-19, our volunteers delivered treatment to the value of around $1,050,000 and this was made possible with the generous financial and in-kind support from our Sponsors and supporters.
+Our volunteer dentists provide their time, expertise and practice facilities at no cost to eligible patients.
+Over the last three years, our volunteers have delivered treatment of around $3,000,000 which was made possible with the generous financial and in-kind support from our Sponsors and supporters.

 The ADHF also funds programs that encourage better oral health outcomes and reduce the inequality of access to education within the community through our Community Service Grants, Indigenous Study Grants and oral health education projects.

 In August 2017, the ADA Foundation merged with the National Dental Foundation.
-The merger will rationalise the provision of volunteer dental services in Australia and make their delivery more efficient.
+The merger rationalised the provision of volunteer dental services in Australia and made their delivery more efficient.
 With the newly merged Foundation named the Australian Dental Health Foundation, we will continue to focus on projects that improve Australia’s oral health.

 Formed in 2008, the ADA Foundation commenced with dentists across Australia coming together to improve the oral health of disadvantaged Australians.
 Dentists around the country have volunteered their time or made financial contributions to support needy Australians and to help provide resources where they are needed most.